Health, Sports Medicine, Tennis

 Rackets:

 Daniel DiNardo from Holy City Tennis in Charleston SC encourages players with any upper extremity pain to consider a newer racket because most racket companies are now using a dampening agent infused into the graphite layup of the racket to help with shock absorption and flexibility of the frame.
-Some examples would be the Wilson FreeFlex which uses Carbon mapping technology and results in the racket bending at different locations in the frame.
-Volkl uses and EVA foam sheath layer in the handle of their rackets to help aid in vibration dampening and shock absorption.
+An example would be the Wilson FreeFlex, which uses Carbon mapping technology and results in the racket bending at different locations in the frame.
+Volkl uses an EVA foam sheath layer in the handle of their rackets to aid in vibration dampening and shock absorption.
 Babolat uses C2 Pure Feel in their rackets which is a viscoelastic rubber layer throughout the frame which aids in shock absorption.

 Technique: